1. What is Private College 529 Plan?

 Additional colleges are joining Private College 529 Plan all the time.
 However, if your child goes to a college or university that does not participate, or doesn’t go to college at all, you have options:

 Absolutely not.
-Friends, godparents, grandparents - anyone - can open an account or make a gift to an existing account.
-Gifting to a Private College 529 Plan account is a great way to make private school tuition affordable for a child.
+Friends, godparents, grandparents – anyone – can open an account or make a gift to an existing account.
+Gifting to a Private College 529 Plan account is a great way to make private school tuition affordable.

 Private College 529 is the only prepaid tuition plan specifically tailored to help make private college affordable.
 Compare the plan to other college savings options.

-If you take a refund rather than redeem your tuition certificates for their intended purpose, the refund will be adjusted based on the net performance of the Program Trust, subject to a maximum increase of 2% per year, and a maximum loss of 2% per year.
-If your refund amount is not used to pay for qualified higher education expenses, the earnings portion of that amount will be subject to U.S. federal income tax and a 10% additional tax.
+If you take a Withdrawal rather than redeem your tuition certificates for their intended purpose, the Withdrawal will be adjusted based on the net performance of the Program Trust, subject to a maximum increase of 2% per year, and a maximum loss of 2% per year.
+If your Withdrawal amount is not used to pay for qualified higher education expenses, the earnings portion of that amount will be subject to U.S. federal income tax and a 10% additional tax.
 See Disclosure Statement for details.
-The refund amount will be paid from the Program Trust only.
+The Withdrawal amount will be paid from the Program Trust only.